 Figure 2.
-2019-2020 Kenai River beach sampling sites.
+2019-2020 Kenai River beach sampling sites and general gull rookery area.
 See Figure 1 for personal use fishery beach areas.

 Sampling design

-Sites selected for monitoring throughout the 2019 and 2020 sampling seasons remained consistent with those used in previous years.
-These included sampling sites Warren Ames Memorial Bridge (BRG1), above and below the gull rookery in the Kenai River (KRGR1 and KRGR2, respectively), and two different areas on both the North (NKB4) and South (SKB3) Kenai Beaches (Figure 2).
+Sites selected for monitoring throughout the 2019 and 2020 sampling seasons remained consistent with those used in previous year and consisted of the Warren Ames Memorial Bridge (BRG1), above and below the gull rookery in the Kenai River (KRGR1 and KRGR2, respectively), and two different areas on both the North (NKB4) and South (SKB3) Kenai Beaches (Figure 2).

-During a typical sampling event, site visits were conducted within a few hours of high tide, .
+During sampling events, site visits were conducted within a few hours of high tide, as it was necessary to time boat launch and retrieval at the City of Kenai docks with high water conditions.
 Sites near the gull rookery were accessed by boat while all other sites were accessed by foot.
 At each site, two 100-mL grab samples of water were collected from the river: one for fecal coliform bacteria and one for enterococci.
 A set of replicate samples was collected for quality control during each sampling event, rotating between the North and South Kenai Beach sampling sites.
 In-situ air and water temperatures were collected using an YSI 650 MDS or YSI Pro 20 multiprobe meter; local observations were made regarding the weather, tides, beach, activity noted on the beach, and potential sources of contamination (gulls, boats, etc.).
 Wave height and turbidity were also assessed in 2020 at the Warren Ames Memorial Bridge and both North and South Kenai Beaches using a yard stick and Hach 2100Q Portable Turbidimeter, respectively.
 For the purpose of quantifying and referencing observed fishermen, campers, and other beachgoers, the all-encompassing term “recreationists” will be used throughout this report.
 All field observations were recorded on an EPA Marine Beach Sanitary Survey found in Appendix D: Marine Beach Sanitary Survey.

 All grab samples were packaged and shipped on ice with a chain-of-custody form (see Appendix C: Chain-of-Custody) within six hours of sampling via commercial air carrier to ADEC-certified laboratory, SGS North America Inc., for analyses in Anchorage.
 As required by the project QAPP, the quantity of fecal coliform bacteria per 100-mL sample was determined using analytical method ID SM-9222D while the quantity of enterococci per 100-mL sample was determined using analytical method ID D6503-99 (ADEC: Division of Water, 2012).
 Results of these analyses were reported by the laboratory to KWF and ADEC within 48 hours of receiving the samples.
 If exceedances were present, ADEC would issue a notice of exceedance to stakeholders (Appendix B: Press Releases).
 Ongoing outreach efforts by CoK and KWF included sign postings, and an on-site public information booth during the PUF.